How to Get Your Fundraising Engine in Working Order

 You need money to build your programs so you can impact more lives – to make a difference in the world.
 The more money you have, the more impact you can have.

-And the biggest gifts by far come from asking in person.
+And the biggest gifts by far come from asking individually, face-to-face when possible, and ideally in person (hopefully, one day soon, we can all do that again).

 But here’s the thing.
 Asking people for money is hard.
 Really hard.
 And the more you ask for the harder it seems, at least for most of us.